bizpropb/bizpropb/README.md

 ## Hi there 👋

+This is the official Github account of `Pascal Bossert`, limited to the repositories I deem relevant when applying for jobs.

 Software:
 - Traditional Web App, using MongoDB, Express.js, React.js, Node.js: https://github.com/bizpropb/MERN-Portfolio
 - Progressive Web App, using next.js, primsa.js: https://github.com/bizpropb/CapturePWA